The fallout from Larry Nassar's sexual abuse is just beginning

 Students intend to gather on campus at 6 p.m. for a "March for Survivors and Change."
 It comes two days after a judge sentenced Nassar, the former Michigan State sports and USA Gymnastics physician, to up to 175 years in prison for sexually abusing patients under the guise of medical treatment.

 Nassar may be set for life in prison, but the heat on institutions associated with him is nowhere near finished.
+Just this week, Michigan State's president and athletic director said they were stepping down.

 "We're not going to heal all the way until we know exactly who knew what, when, and how they're going to fix it," former Michigan State gymnast Lindsey Lemke, one of 156 accusers who confronted Nassar in court over his abuse of two decades, said after his sentencing Wednesday.